manticoresoftware/manticoresearch/TESTING.md

 ### Base Blocks

-Reusable test components in `test/clt-tests/base/`:

-- `start-searchd.recb` - Start searchd without Buddy
-- `start-searchd-with-buddy.recb` - Start searchd with Buddy plugin system
-- `start-searchd-with-cpustats.recb` - Start with CPU monitoring
-- `start-kafka-kraft.recb` - Start Kafka for integration tests
-- `basic-initialization-manticore-kafka.recb` - Initialize Manticore with Kafka
-- `kafka-reset-consumer-offsets.recb` - Reset Kafka consumer offsets
-- `searchd-with-flexible-ports.conf` - Configuration with flexible port settings
-- `replication/` - Reusable blocks for replication tests
-- `dind/` - Docker-in-Docker configuration for nested container tests
+Reusable test components are located in [`test/clt-tests/base/`](https://github.com/manticoresoftware/manticoresearch/tree/master/test/clt-tests/base).
+These include common setup/teardown blocks for starting searchd, Kafka integration, replication tests, and more.
+See the directory for available blocks.

 ### CI/CD Integration